kavirajk/kavirajk.github.io/_posts/2015-07-05-understanding-regular-expression-parsing.md

 re.findall(pattern, text)
 # output: ['abbb', 'ab', 'ab', 'ab']
-# What??
+# wait..
 Where is "abb"?
 {% endhighlight %}

 The pattern ```ab+``` means __'a' followed by one or more 'b'__.
 So "abb" should also be present in output.
 But it was not!!